bnnm/wwiser/doc/WWISER.md

 Inside the `.txtp` crossfade parts are marked with `##fade` near `.wem`, and RTPC info is down in the comment tree.
 You can also silence those by put `?` in front of `.wem`, or `#v 0` before `##fade`.

 In rare cases `{s}` means the sound is silenced via states, which should be handled automatically (makes one per state).
+Also rarely, audio may be silenced by default (volume is -96dB) but since games can control volumes manually, `txtp` is also marked with `{s}` yet play normally without silencing.

 ### Multi-loops mark {m}